 Daniel:

-In order to get anywhere near what our API monitoring feature offers, it’d take a good amount of coding and prior knowledge on different 3rd party technologies to make everything work.
+In order to get anywhere near what the feature offers, it’d take a good amount of coding and prior knowledge on different 3rd party technologies to make everything work.

 Joyal: